-It is natural for moods to fluctuate, and everyone will feel down at points, but when this continues for a prolonged period of time it can become a problem and begin to impact on different areas of your life.
-People often notice changes to the way that they think, physically feel and behave when they experience depression, and this causes a vicious cycle which people often feel stuck in.
+It is natural for moods to fluctuate and everyone will feel down at points.
+When this continues for a prolonged period of time, it can become a problem and impact areas of your life.
+People often notice changes to the way that they think, feel and behave when they experience depression.
+This causes a vicious cycle which people often feel stuck in.

-Research shows that a CBT (Cognitive Behavioural Therapy) approach is the most effective way to help overcome problems with depression and this course will help you to learn new techniques each week to break the cycle.
+Research shows that a CBT (Cognitive Behavioural Therapy) approach is the most effective way to help overcome problems with depression.
+This course will help you to learn new techniques to break the cycle.

 During the course you will learn:

-- The importance of routine regulation such as your eating and sleeping patterns and techniques to improve sleep
+- The importance of routine regulation such as eating and sleeping patterns.

 The course takes place over four weeks and sessions are held online.
-On the fifth week, your therapist will speak to you on a one-to-one basis to review how you have found the course and whether you need any further help.
+On the fifth week, your therapist will speak to you on a one-to-one basis.
+You will review how you have found the course and whether you need any further help.